 These back strengthening exercises challenge your back muscles plus all 4 abdominal muscle layers, your hip muscles and deep shoulder stabilizing muscles.
 With this routine, you’ll begin to develop the strength you need for good posture and muscular balance.
 7 Exercise videos are included.
 The videos are about 1 minute each, and they'll show you how to make the exercises more challenging.

-Focus on the quality of the movement as you are learning the moves, and you'll get the most out of this routine of back strengthening exercises.
+Focus on the quality of your movement as you practice the moves, and you'll get the most out of this routine of back strengthening exercises.
 Try to create long, straight lines with your body.
-The closer you can match the videos and illustrations below, the stronger you'll become.
+The more closely you can match the videos and illustrations below, the stronger you'll become.
 Scroll down for instructions.
 Thumbnails of the full routine are at the bottom of this page.

-Lie on your back with your knees bent and feet flat on the floor as above with your heels spaced comfortably from your bottom.
-Raise your bottom upward slowly lifting one vertebra at a time from your exercise mat.
+Lie on your back with your knees bent and feet flat on the floor as shown in the illustration below.
+Raise your bottom upward slowly.
+Imagine lifting one vertebra at a time from your exercise mat.
 Continue lifting your bottom upward until there is a straight line from your shoulders to your knees.
 Hold this position 10-15 seconds.

-#4 The Dart
+#3 The Dart

 Lie on your stomach with your arms at your sides.
-Reach the top of your head and feet in opposite directions (as shown by the arrows below) until your upper body, knees and feet are off the floor.
+Reach the top of your head and your feet in opposite directions (as shown by the arrows below) until your upper body, knees and feet are off the floor.

-Hold this position 10-15 seconds, relax, then repeat 2-3 times.
+Hold this position 10-15 seconds, relax, then repeat 2-3 more times.

 When performed correctly, the dart has the best spine muscle activity of the back strengthening exercises in this article.